Method¶

 Note

-Python dictionaries can also be used to create and initialize mrsimulator objects.
-To do this, the dictionary must use the object’s attribute names as the key strings and be passed to a higher level object.
-Since a SpectralEvent object holds a list of TransitionQuery objects, the above code could have been written as
+Python dictionaries can also be used to instantiate MRSimulator classes.
+To do this, the dictionary must use the class’s attribute names as the key strings and be passed to a higher-level class.
+Since a SpectralEvent instance holds a list of TransitionQuery instances, the above code could have been written as

-# Both SymmetryQuery and TransitionQuery object as dict
+# Both SymmetryQuery and TransitionQuery instances as dict

 symm_query_dict = {"P": [-1], "D": [1]}